rare-snark/pyGoL/README.md

 ```

 # Usage
-double click it or run it from a terminal window
+double click it or run it from a terminal window.

+When running from a terminal window, one may resize the window and the game will resize itself to fit the window upon resetting

+To stop the game from running hit `ctrl+c` or forcibly close the window.

 ```
 -rs RULESET, --rule-set RULESET
                 Defining game of life ruleset.
 Default: 'default' (original b3s23 game) -g GENERATIONS, --generations GENERATIONS
                 Maximum number of generations before ending a game of life. -1 for an infinite game.
-Default: 500

--d DELAY, --delay DELAY
+Default: 500 -d DELAY, --delay DELAY
                 Number of seconds between iterations.
 Default: 0.1125
 ```